 Google Earth (GE) provides a fascinating way to explore the earth remote ecosystems.
-Few people would imagine that Google Earth has the resolution and detail to monitor ecosystems, but an experienced interpreter can do remarkable things with Google Earth beyond the simple location of houses, urban areas and major landscape features.
-A 2005 Google Earth visit to one of my old research sites in Manitoba, Canada, showed that GE can be used to approximate the melting rates of permafrost in peat landforms.
+A 2005 Google Earth visit to one of my old research sites in Manitoba, Canada, showed that GE can be used to estimate the melting rates of permafrost in peat landforms.

 Using the interpreted aerial photographs from 1947, 1967 and Google images from 2005, it became clear that melting had continued between 1967 and 2005 at similar rates as in the period between 1947 and 1967.
 No clear acceleration of melting could be observed.
 The comparison of the 1947 aerial photo above with the Google Earth image shows a typical melting example.

 More recent satellite images provided through Google Earth and Apple maps provide significant higher resolution images and confirm the continued melting.
-The figure below shows on the left the Google Earth image, aready a significant improvement over the 2004/5 image.
-The Apple Maps images shows likely a spring situation with e relative high water table.
+The figure below shows on the left the Google Earth image, already a significant improvement over the 2004/5 image.
+The Apple Maps images shows likely a spring situation with a relative high water table.
 Surface water is clearly visible in the more recent collapsed areas.
-The still existing permafrost is marked with a P. It is also clear from these images that the wildland fire which burned the lower peatplateau did not affect the melting rate of the permafrost when compared with the non-burned top plateau.
-In fact the reverse could may be possible.
+The still existing permafrost is marked with a P. It is also clear from these images that the wildland fire which burned the lower peat plateau did not affect the melting rate of the permafrost when compared with the non-burned peat plateau.

-As a point of interest, the two images below could be looked at in stereovision with or without a stereoscope.
-The pseudo 3D effect can enhance some of the differences between the two situations.
+As a point of interest, the two images below could be looked at in stereo vision with or without a stereoscope.
+The pseudo 3D effect can enhance some of the differences between the two situations, especially the mleted areas.